JoeScottBoyle/joescottboyle.github.io/index.md

 Joseph Scott Boyle (he/him)

-Transdisciplinary researcher, science communicator, and diver supporting people as nature
+Researcher, science communicator, and diver supporting people as nature

 Thanks for making it this far, I hope you find something interesting.
 This website is still under construction, so don't hesitate to let me know if something isn't working.